thomasp85/hierarchicalSets/README.md

 ## How do I get it?
-The stable version is available on CRAN with `install.packages(hierarchicalSets)`.
+The stable version is available on CRAN with `install.packages('hierarchicalSets')`.
 Alternatively the development version can be obtained from GitHub using devtools:

 ```r
 if (!require(devtools)) {